 - You will choose to have a general partnership or a limited partnership if you don’t want to involve the investors in decision-making.
 Forming an LLC will not allow you to skip the investors from the decision-making process.

-One of the most important differences between the partnership vs LLC is the concept of separate legal entity.
+One of the most important differences is the concept of separate legal entity.
 In a partnership, the partners and the firm don’t have a separate legal entity.
 If a partner of a partnership dies, withdraws, the partnership ends.
 But this is not the case for LLC.
 Since the LLC and the people involving in the LLC have a separate entity, LLC perpetuates until the date of termination.

 LLC vs Partnership Infographics